murari-1203/Loan-Approval-System/README.md

 # CreditWise Loan Approval System

 A Machine Learning project that predicts whether a loan application should be **Approved** or **Rejected** using applicant financial, demographic, and credit information.
-The goal is to assist financial institutions in making faster, consistent, and data-driven lending decisions based on historical loan records.
+The system learns patterns from historical loan records to assist financial institutions in making faster, consistent, and data-driven lending decisions.

 ---

-## Project Overview
+# Project Overview

-Traditional loan approval relies on manual verification of customer information, making the process slow and prone to inconsistencies.
-This project builds a classification model that learns patterns from previous loan applications and predicts loan approval for new applicants.
+Traditional loan approval relies on manual verification of customer details, making the process time-consuming and susceptible to inconsistencies.
+This project automates the decision-making process by training a **Gaussian Naive Bayes** classifier on historical loan application data.

 ---

-## Dataset
+# Dataset

-The dataset contains applicant information such as:
+Each record represents a loan applicant with features including:

 * Applicant & Co-applicant Income
 * Employment Status